-To measure the extent at which the items being ordered are fully delivered, as this affects customer’s satisfaction.
+To measure the extent to which the items being ordered are fully delivered, as this affects customer satisfaction.

 This KPI is usually measured by the supplier as an assessment of the quality of distribution and customer service.
 As an indicative example, if 50 units of item A and 75 units of item B were ordered, but 50 units of items A and 60 units of item B were delivered, the fill rate would be 88% (110/125).

 Being considered a measure of managing inventory to effectively meet the client’s demand, it is necessary to keep this rate as high as possible to avoid delays in supplying the final product. % Order fill rate is very important for the order management process and is inevitably customer-centered.
 After having assessed the company’s fill rate performance, it is recommended to identify the opportunities for improvement.

 This can be done, for example, by acquiring a sales order management software that has preset inventory level parameters that keep the employees informed of inventory levels, thereby improving the customer experience and enabling accurate data collection for shipping complete orders.

 Some recommendations for increasing the % Order fill rate include the following: